 This tutorial builds a simple application consisting of these pieces:

-In this case the request handler will simply add the request URI as a property and then forward to the build-in processing handler for processing.
-Refer to selection of base classes to choose the correct starting point for your own application, including adding an access log.
+In this case, the request handler will simply add the request URI as a property and then forward to the built-in processing handler for processing.

 Review the code in DemoHandler.java